- About Us

-A committee, including the library director, mural artists Sierra Redding and Ross Roadruck, County Supervisor Denise Carter and a representative from Mary Winters' family selected the eight-hued palette was photographs depicting local culture, life and environment of Colusa County, submitted by library patrons.
+A committee, including the library director, mural artists Sierra Redding and Ross Roadruck, County Supervisor Denise Carter, Friends of the Library and Community Mural Project sponsors Jim and Cynthia White, and Mary Winters' sons Jeff and Jerry, selected the vivid color palette from photographs depicting local culture, life and environment of Colusa County, submitted by library patrons.

 The original photographs from which the colors were drawn are paired with a literary quote about California, and hang inside the library.